-The injured patient (usually through his or her attorney) first files an application for review, in accordance with the requirements set out in Montana Code Annotated section 27-6-302.
+The injured patient (usually through his or her attorney) first files an application for review.
 After the health care provider is served with the application, records are exchanged, and a hearing takes place, the panel decides:

 The decision of the panel is not binding, and it is not admissible in court, but the panel can recommend a financial award to the patient where substantial evidence is found.
 The panel also has the power to oversee and approve a settlement agreement between the parties, and if such an agreement is approved, it's binding.

-In Montana, non-economic damages in medical malpractice cases are capped at $250,000.
-It's important tonote that this cap does not affect “economic” damages like medical bills and lost wages.
-It also does not affect any award of punitive damages or the amount or method of paying attorney’s fees.
+In Montana, noneconomic damages in medical malpractice cases are capped at $250,000.
+It's important to note that this cap does not affect "economic" damages like medical bills and lost wages.
+It also does not affect any award of punitive damages or the amount or method of punitive damages or the amount or method of paying attorney's fees.